 Upper East Side

-Along affluent Fifth Ave, the Metropolitan Museum of Art, Guggenheim Museum and Frick Collection are three links in the Museum Mile chain, while Madison Ave is home to exclusive boutiques and galleries.
+The Metropolitan Museum of Art, the Guggenheim Museum and the Frick Collection make up the Museum Mile along affluent Fifth Avenue, while Madison Avenue is lined with exclusive boutiques and galleries.

 Upper West Side

 Lincoln Center, the American Museum of Natural History, boutiques, gourmet shops, fine restaurants and trendy bars are among the main attractions of this culturally rich and ethnically diverse neighborhood.

 The Upper West Side is a place to feel at home.
 The streets are lined with majestic buildings and grand homes that exude an air of elegance and wealth.

 Lincoln Center hosts some of New York’s finest theater and opera performances.
 It is also home to the famous Juilliard School of Music and the renowned Metropolitan Opera Company.

 At the American Museum of Natural History, you can spend hours wandering through the exhibits and learning about our world’s history and natural sciences.
 From dinosaurs to human evolution, there are many interesting things to discover.

 The Upper West Side’s boutiques have something for everyone – from vintage clothing to designer shoes, you’ll find everything your heart desires.
 Gourmet shops offer fresh foods from around the world, fine restaurants serve exquisite dishes with fine wines, and bars are the place to end the evening with a relaxing cocktail or beer.

 All in all, the Upper West Side offers an experience for all the senses – culture, history, food & drink – all in an environment full of charm & class!

 The New York neighborhood known for its jazz music, grand architecture and famous churches is experiencing its second renaissance.